 Generally Weston left these small family mills alone, managed by the families that had previously owned them, but now supplying them with Canadian wheat.
 The resulting high-protein flour went to Allied’s bakeries, and others, where it made good, profitable loaves, and by the start of World War II Allied was Britain’s biggest baker.
 Garfield went into politics, helped to feed Londoners during the war, and in 1945 returned to Canada.

 In 1960 Allied Bakeries became Associated British Foods.
 In 1961, bakeries fell with glee upon the Chorleywood bread process, perfected by the British Baking Industries Research Association.
-It’s actually very hard to find anything about the BBIRA but if it was an industry supported association, I find it hard to believe that Britain’s biggest baker was not also the BBIRA’s biggest supporter.
+It’s actually very hard to find anything about the BBIRA ((Now amalgamated with the Research Association of British Flour Millers to form the Flour Milling and Baking Research Association, which is effectively invisible on the internet)) but if it was an industry supported association, I find it hard to believe that Britain’s biggest baker was not also the BBIRA’s biggest supporter.
 In 2018 ABF still produces much of the bread in Britain, including the stuff that pretends it was crafted by the hero bakers of H.W.
 Nevill.

 The really strange part in all this is that Garfield Weston came to Britain with two stated ambitions:

 “I want to give the public the best quality bread that can be produced … I hope at the same time to increase the demand for Canadian wheat, which is the best in the world, as you know, and which makes a better bread than any other.”